johnfelipe/ElSim/README.md

 ![https://travis-ci.org/jesusgn90/TFG.svg?branch=master](https://travis-ci.org/jesusgn90/TFG.svg?branch=master)

-This is an ellectoral simulator, is based on Spanish system.
+This is an ellectoral simulator, it's based on Spanish system.
 You can generate charts, reports, make changes on many params, learn, download some resources, connect an external client to the api, play with the minigames, and few more things!

 ## Setup

+The basic setup is:

     $ sudo npm i -g nodemon
     $ git clone https://github.com/jesusgn90/TFG && cd TFG
     $ npm i